s-palermo/Alexa-Desktop-Control/README.md

 PC Action:start chrome

-PS: more advanced configuration methods to come (ie. alexa ask google to search for tigers, alexa put pc to sleep in 10 minutes)
+~~ more advanced configuration methods to come (ie. alexa ask google to search for tigers, alexa put pc to sleep in 10 minutes)